ktam808/kellyktam.github.io/essays/AI_Usage_Reflection.md

 Sometimes, when I review coding answers or examples, I get confused.
 If I recognize how my code should look or understand the expected outcome, I try to grasp the explanation thoroughly.
 For any parts I don't fully understand, I may input them into a chatbot and ask for clarification on why that specific code was used and what its purpose is.

   11. Writing code <br>
 A great example of this is the final project.
 When I struggled to understand how to work with FullCalendar's design components, I turned to ChatGPT.
-I asked it to write code for me that would modify specific areas of the calendar.
+I asked it to write code for me that would modify specific areas of the calendar like the display bar, event colors, and background.

   12. Documenting code <br>
 Since I want to understand what my code does in my own words, I don't usually turn to AI or chatbots to write code documentations.
 I think it would confuse me down the line cause my understanding of the code and the way that I word it to my understanding would get confused by how a chatbot might write it.